-Lymph node damage that causes leg swelling called lymphedema
+Lymph node damage that causes leg swelling (lymphedema)

 Hip and pelvic bone weakness that can lead to bone breaks

 Ask your doctor which side effects you are most likely to have.
 Be sure you know which short- and long-term side effects to watch for and tell your healthcare team about.
-Most side effects can be treated, and in most cases they will go away or get better within a few weeks after your treatments end.
+Most side effects can be treated.
+In most cases they will go away or get better within a few weeks after your treatments end.

 When to call your healthcare provider

 Ask your doctor what symptoms to watch out for.
 In some cases, you should call your healthcare team.
 Your doctor may want you to call if you have signs of infection, such as fever or pain that gets worse.